dalehassinger/Blog/unlocking-the-potential-vmware-aria-automation-config-api/index.md

 ###### VMware Aria Automation Config API:

 I used VMware Aria Automation Config 8.14 to create this Blog Post.
+When new versions of VMware Aria Automation Config are released, the code may need to be changed.

 There is a lot of Automation that I like to complete where I use the VMware Aria Automation Config API.
 The code that I am sharing can be used as a PowerShell Script, VMware Aria Automation ABX Action, VMware Aria Automation Orchestrator Action or VMware Aria Automation Orchestrator Workflow.

+All of the customers are 80% - 90% Microsoft Windows Servers.
+That is why you will see a lot of PowerShell code as examples in my Blog Posts.
+I like to share what my customers will find useful.

+All the source code for this Blog is saved in my GitHub Repository.
+Please click on the link to see the code.

+---

 * [Link | vCROCS | GitHub Repository](https://github.com/dalehassinger/unlocking-the-potential/tree/main/VMware-Aria-Automation-Config/Aria-Automation-Config-API)

+---

 * Added these PowerShell Scripts to use with the VMware Aria Automation Config APIs
 * These PowerShell Scripts are a good starting point to help you use the VMware Aria Automation Config APIs